SergiyKochenko/Marketplace-Majesty/README.md

 - Shopping Cart and Checkout
 - Order Management
 - Wishlist
+- Vendor Portal for Managing Products and Orders
 - Admin Panel for Managing Products, Orders, and Users

 ## Technologies Used